izy-code/nodejs2024Q3-service/README.md

 ## Docker volumes

-Database files and logs are stored in `postgres-data` and `postgres-logs` volumes
+Database files and logs are stored in `postgres-data-and-logs` volume.
+Logs could be find inside `logs` folder in that volume.